Serpyne/SoccerRobot/README.md

 - Compass, motion*, and ultrasonic sensors.
 - Attacking and defensive strategies
 - Communication between both robots
-- Second robot script for the other robot which uses two IRs instead of an IR seeker.
+- Second robot script for the other robot which uses two IRs instead of an IR seeker.<br>
 *Still not sure what this means, probably referring to ultrasonic detection of the walls.

 # Flowchart